Compute

 The capacity of the created PVC cannot be less than 10 GiB.

-Table 2 Adding a non-Huawei Cloud cluster
+Table 2 Parameters for adding a non-Huawei Cloud cluster

 Parameter